taylorwood/taylorwood.github.io/_posts/2018-05-10-clojure-logic.md

 ## Non-consecutive Ordering

-This is a basic permutation problem with a filtering step, but solving it with core.logic is fun.
+This is a permutation problem with a filtering step, but solving it with core.logic is fun.
 Given a sequence, we want to rearrange it such that no two values are repeated consecutively.

 My approach was to define a goal that recursively constrained each pair in (a sliding window over) the input sequence to be unequal.
 Core.logic defines a `firsto` to set a goal for the first item in a sequence, but we need to define our own `secondo` that does the same but for the second item:
 ```clojure